JonaAlbrecht/HLF-GOconversionissuance-JA-MA/README-files/Step2.md

-# Create all the crypto material
+## Create all the crypto material

-## On virtual machine 1

-cd into /home/yourusername/go/src/HLF-GOconversionissuance-JA-MA/version1/setup1/issuer-vm3/create-cryptomaterial-issuer
+cd into /usr/local/go/src/github.com/HLF-GOconversionissuance-JA-MA/version1/setup1/issuer-vm3/create-cryptomaterial-issuer

 Inside is a docker-compose.yaml and a bash script.